The Medela Freestyle vs Spectra S1 has 7 differences and 13 similarities. Read on to find out more.

 The Medela Freestyle Flex is so much lighter, weighing less than 1 pound compared to Spectra S1’s 3 pounds.

-That’s quite a difference there which is quite helpful for compact and lightweight carrying, especially if you’re going to the office or on a trip.
+It’s compact and lightweight, which is helpful especially if you’re going to the office or on a trip.

 Medela Freestyle Set includes: